youranye/RPG-Game-Void-Quest/README.md

  > Include a **class diagram(s)** for your project and a **description** of the diagram(s).
 Your class diagram(s) should include all the main classes you plan for the project.
 This should be in sufficient detail that another group could pick up the project this point and successfully complete it.
 Use proper UML notation (as discussed in the course slides).

  ![](class_diagram.png)

+This Diagram describes the planned layout of our Project, GameManager is a class that manages the Game, it handles the story and connecting the backend of the game with the frontend.
+The Character Class is what stores character information and stats, The CharacterStore Class stores and manages the characters.
+Scene is the Abstract Base Class for storing Text options and prompts.
+SceneStore Stores and Manages these Scenes.
+BattleManager manages battles and fights.
+Handles damage calculations, battle menus, everything related to battles.
+IOManager handles UserInput and verifying that it is valid before passing to other classes and parts of the program.

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on Zoom and should be conducted by Wednesday of week 8.